 As part of our growth and product diversification strategy, we will continue to evaluate opportunities to acquire or invest in other businesses, intellectual property or technologies that would complement our current offerings, expand the breadth of markets we can address or enhance our technical capabilities.
 For example, in November 2010, our subsidiary, Himax Display, Inc., or Himax Display, entered into definitive agreements with Spatial Photonics, Inc., or Spatial Photonics, a Delaware corporation engaged in the business of manufacturing and production of large-sized display panels, to subscribe for certain Series D-1 Preferred Stock with an equity interest of 15.4% in Spatial Photonics.
-On October 27, 2011, Himax Display had exercised an option exercisable on or before October 31, 2011, to acquire all of the remaining outstanding shares of capital stock of Spatial Photonics in exchange for certain number of common stock of Himax Display; however, the acquisition of Spatial Photonics is subject to the examination of and approval from the Investment Commission of the Ministry of Economic Affairs of the ROC, or the ROC Investment Commission, we cannot assure when and if we can obtain such approval, unless such approval is obtained, the acquisition of Spatial Photonics will not be completed.
-Spatial Photonics incurred a significant loss in 2010 primarily as a result of a large amount of labor and research and development expenses but only a small amount of revenue as it is still in the product development stage.
+On October 27, 2011, Himax Display had exercised an option exercisable on or before October 31, 2011, to acquire all of the remaining outstanding shares of capital stock of Spatial Photonics in exchange for certain number of common stock of Himax Display; however, the acquisition of Spatial Photonics is subject to the examination of and approval from the Investment Commission of the Ministry of Economic Affairs of the ROC, or the ROC Investment Commission, we cannot assure when and if we can obtain such approval, unless such approval is obtained, the acquisition of Spatial Photonics.
+To the evenue as it is still in the product development stage.
 We cannot assure you that we will be able to realize the benefits we anticipate from acquiring Spatial Photonics.
 To the extent we exercise the option to acquire a controlling stake in Spatial Photonics and consolidate its accounts into our consolidated financial statements, if Spatial Photonics continues to incur significant expenditures and losses in the future, our financial condition and results of operations will be materially and adversely affected.
-Acquisitions or investments that we have compl
+Acquisitions or investiments that we have completed or potentially may make in the future, including our acquisition of Spatial Photonics, entail a number of risks that could materially and adversely affect our business, operating